junioresc/wallapp/README.md

 <img width="905" alt="Wall App Confirmation Email" src="https://user-images.githubusercontent.com/53980378/185241495-af5b5ab8-5102-4455-857e-30cdd903d1a7.png">

-After clicking the button you will be able to create your own posts for others to see and you will be able to add and remove friends
+After clicking the button you will be able to create your own posts for others to see and you will be able to add and remove friends.

 ## Testing